mchini/con2phys-website/docs/source/data_structure.md

 **LFP** (`.npy`, `.mat`):
 - `lfp1`, `lfp2`, `lfp3` each contain `[num_channels × timestamps]` arrays of LFP signals.
-- The number of channels varies from brain area to brain and from mouse to mouse.
+- The number of channels varies across brain areas and across mice.
 The minimum number of channels per brain area is 20.
 - Channels within a brain area are contiguous in space, but channels from different brain areas are not.
 - Channels within a brain area are ordered from the deepest to the most superficial with respect to the brain surface.
-- The dataset comprises one channel every two that have been recorded on the Neuropixel probe.
-The vertical spacing between recording sites is 20µM
+- The dataset includes every other channel from the Neuropixels probe.
+The vertical spacing between recording sites is 20 µm.
 - The signal has been recorded with an external reference and has already undergone a preprocessing pipeline.
 - Sampling rate: 500 Hz.